$330 | 6 Weeks

 This course is facilitated by Susan Vespoli, trained teacher of Wild Writing.
 In it, we will:

-- Join together for one or two virtual writing circles per week.
+- Join together for two virtual writing circles per week.

-- Have a classroom forum for communication and check-ins between writing circles.
+- Have a classroom forum where writing ideas and exercises will appear weekly, plus discussion links for communication and check-ins between writing circles.

-- Share polished work generated through free-writes for feedback each week (optional).
+- Have the opportunity to share polished work for feedback each week.